winterdrive/WorkToolKit/README.md

 <hr/>

 ## Notification
-I can't check my PC and notbooks all day long, so I need them to send me notification with Line or Telegram.
+I can't check my PC and notbooks all day long, so I need them to send me notifications with Line or Telegram.
   - **sendBatteryAlertByTelegram.py**
   - **sendDiskUsageByTelegram.py**
   - **sendPushInfoByLineNotify.py**